Nature Walk in Huaraz

 Even the most urban corners of Huaraz hide pockets of nature for those willing to walk.
 Green spaces like Huascaran National Park and Laguna 69 trek offer a breathing room between landmarks — and some of the best views you'll find anywhere in the city.
 Seek out quieter retreats like Mirador de Retaqenua for the calm that the busier parks can't offer.

-Use this page as a starting point for a Huaraz walking tour, a free self-guided route, or the Roamee app for Huaraz.
+Use this page as a starting point for a Huaraz walking tour, a free route, or the Roamee app for Huaraz.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Huaraz is known for trekking and mountain scenery, but between the busy streets, spaces like Huascaran National Park and Laguna 69 trek provide a different kind of experience — calmer, greener, and more grounded than a typical sightseeing route.
 Quieter spots like Mirador de Retaqenua provide the kind of rest that the main attractions cannot.